The 5 Most Sought After Sterling Silver Tea Sets

 1. Gorham Chantilly Grand Sterling Tea Set

 While there were many patterns, all with varying degrees of popularity, none of those patterns were as enduring and desired as Chantilly.
-To this day, the Gorham Chantilly has become one of Gorham’s most famed flatware patterns and matching flatware has been made in both sterling and silver plate.
-The pattern was created in a Louis XV style.
-For three years after Gorham’s Chantilly was created, it was selected nationally as ”the runaway favorite design.”
+Today, Gorham Chantilly remains one of Gorham’s most famous flatware patterns, and the company continues to produce matching flatware in both sterling silver and silver plate.

 2. Steiff Sterling Silver Tea Set – Rose Pattern

-The Stieff Company was very well known for the quality and value of its silver products along with the beautiful hand chasing & Repoussé work.
-The most famous pattern that was developed by Steiff was the Maryland Rose, developed and introduced in 1892.
+The Stieff Company earned recognition for producing high-quality silver products with exceptional value, beautiful hand chasing, and detailed Repoussé work.
+Steiff introduced its most famous pattern, the Maryland Rose, in 1892.
 The Maryland Rose pattern later became known as Stieff Rose.
 The Steiff Rose sterling silver tea set typically has four, beautiful and ornate pieces.
 Because of the ornate designs and intricate patterns, the Steiff sterling silver tea sets are very desireable and sought after, one of the most famous in the antique tea set world.

 3. Plymouth Sterling Silver Tea Set by Gorham